gabferreira1337/OWASPT10/OWASPTOP10-2021/Insecure Design/File upload vulnerabilities/README.md

 ### ***Web shell***
 #### A web shell is a malicious script that enables an attacker to execute arbitrary commands on a remote web server simply by sending HTTP requests to the right endpoint.
+### Preventing file execution in user-accessible directories
+#### Preventing the execution of potentially dangerous files in directories accessible to users os crucial for maintaining the security of a server.
+While it's ideal to prevent such files from being uploaded in the first place, a secondary measure involves configuring the server to only execute scripts with explicitly **MIME** types.
+If a script slips through the initial checks, the server typically refrains from executing it and may instead return an error message or serve the file contents as plain text.
+#### This behaviour not only helps prevent the execution of malicious scripts but also prevents the creation of web shells.
+However, it's worth noting that such configurations may vary between directories.
+Directories where users can upload files often have stricter controls compared to other parts of the filesystem assumed to be inaccessible to end users.
+Nevertheless, if an attacker finds a way to upload a script to a directory not intended for user-supplied files, the server might inadvertently execute the script.
 ***
 ### 3 Best practices to help prevent file upload vulnerabilities:
 * Whitelist instead of Blacklist: Instead of prohibiting certain file types, create a whitelist of permitted file extensions.